edgarlr/edgarlr.com/_posts/tips-at-getting-started-with-strapi.md

 Now, each time we create a new entry the slug is gonna be auto-generated for us based on our title.

-## Configure the MediaTypes allowed.
+## Configure the MediaTypes allowed

 Again, in a lot of cases we are not gonna have full control over who and how is gonna be adding new content, if your are using media types for photos, videos or files, strapi have a dedicated field for it, but this field is gonna accept all three types by default.